auralius/advanced-engineering-math-with-maple/README.md

 # advanced-engineering-math-with-maple
-A bunch of Maple codes that were used in Advanced Engineering Math course at the Universitas Pertamina.
+Maple codes for the Advanced Engineering Math course.

-manurunga@yandex.com